 In case you missed it, all of the above use arnica as an active ingredient.
 So while a specialized foot cream for plantar fasciitis will help you ease your heel pain.
 If you already have a simple and general purpose arnica cream in the medicine cabinet for everyone in the household to get a use out of, you may be better off sticking with what you know and seeing how it works for your plantar fasciitis before going out and buying something else.

-So how does a plantar fasciitis foot cream work anyway?
+So how does a plantar fasciitis cream help your heels heal anyway?

 Depending on the active ingredient the chemical side of things, the levels of pain relief, and the soothing characteristics of application will be different.